What are the terms and conditions?

 Optional: Acrylic or gesso primer for canvas if canvas is unprimed, canvas pliers, staple gun and staples if canvas is unstretched, oil primer

-Materials list for Theoretical Online courses:
+Materials list for Theoretical Online classes:

 Up to date Internet browser to browse online painting collections